Infinite-Nomic/Infinite-Nomic/rules.md

 This rule associates with each player a scalar quantity known as Imperial Points.
 This is a representation of the number of points owned by them.
 Imperial Points (IP for short) may also be referred to as points for short.

+** Rule 4 **

+Anytime the Monarch approves a proposal they gain 1 point.